peopledoc/vault-cli/README.md

                                parameter.
 Configuration file can also contain
                                a "password" key.
-  -b, --base-path TEXT         Base path for requests --backend TEXT               Name of the backend to use (requests, hvac) -v, --verbose                Use multiple times to increase verbosity --config-file PATH           Config file to use.
+  -b, --base-path TEXT         Base path for requests -v, --verbose                Use multiple times to increase verbosity --config-file PATH           Config file to use.
 Use 'no' to disable config
                                file.
 Default value: first of ./.vault.yml,